A PTSD grounding kit is a toolbox of physically tangible resources that can help someone who is experiencing a trauma response.

-Crunchy individually packaged snacks (like a case of hippeas on Amazon, or this snack assortment gift basket from etsy)
+Crunchy individually packaged snacks (like a case of hippeas at Amazon, or this snack assortment gift basket from etsy)

-Sour individually packaged snacks (like these sour gummies on Amazon, or this Etsy seller’s crunchy freeze dried sour gummies)
+Sour individually packaged snacks (like these sour gummies at Amazon, or this Etsy seller’s crunchy freeze dried sour gummies)

 Soft, cuddly stuffed things

 When big emotions are present, sometimes a soft comfort object (like a just-the-right-squishiness pillow or stuffed animal) can help us calm our bodies and slow our thoughts.
 Some trauma survivors may connect with the soft expressions and gentle presence of a stuffed animal, while others may find that just the tactile experience of petting soft fur brings soothing.